awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 + Query API: The `Describe` API actions in the [Amazon EC2 API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/)\.

 **Example: Specify a single filter**
 You can list your Amazon EC2 instances using [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html)\.
-Without filters, the response contains information for all your resources\.
+Without filters, the response contains information for all of your resources\.
 You can use the following command to include only the running instances in your output\.

 ```
 aws ec2 describe-instances --filters Name=instance-state-name,Values=running